mayankshah1607/website/content/blog/demystifying-kube-proxy.md

 When we created _Service B_, the first thing that happened was the creation of a corresponding _Endpoints_ object that stores a list of Pod IP addresses to forward traffic to.

-Once the `Endpoints` objects was updated with the correct IP address of the Pod, all _kube-proxies_ updated the _iptables_ on their host nodes with a new rule.
+Once the `Endpoints` object was updated with the correct IP address of the Pod, all _kube-proxies_ updated the _iptables_ on their host nodes with a new rule.
 I won't dive into the technical details of this new iptables rule, but here's how it translates in English - _"All outgoing packets to 10.0.1.3 (IP address of Service B), should instead go to 10.0.1.2 (IP addresss of Pod B, as obtained from the Endpoints)"._

 ![](https://i.imgur.com/aCFA30P.png "Figure 6.
 The packet originating from Pod A has its destination IP addresss re-written with the help of iptables")